 Calcium: “Aside from bone health, calcium is needed for healthy blood pressure and blood vessels,” notes Jeanette Kimszal, a registered dietitian nutritionist.
 “It also helps muscles function and makes nerves and hormones work to carry out their jobs in the body.”

-And while Zenhausern notes that bone broth is an excellent way to add collagen into your diet, drinking one cup isn’t going to “magically” change your skin.
+And while Zenhausern notes that bone broth is an excellent way to add collagen into your diet, drinking one cup is not going to “magically” change your skin.
 “This is a ritual that should be done daily or at least three to four times per week.”

 In addition to hair, skin and nails, the collagen in bone broth can help “soothe the intestines and reduce inflammation,” says Brown.
 “Since 85 percent of the body’s immune system is found in the gut, this supports immunity and overall health,” she adds.